Restrict organization creation via Azure AD tenant policy

 With the policy turned on, all users are restricted from creating new organizations.
-Grant an exception to users or groups with an allow list.
-Users on the allow list can create new organizations, but they can't manage the policy.
+Grant an exception to users with an allowlist.
+Users on the allowlist can create new organizations, but they can't manage the policy.

 - Select Add AAD user or group.